-If your passport is still in date, then you won’t need to get a new one if you have more than six months left, unless your information changes.
+If your passport is less than 10 years old and still has more than six months left, you don’t need to get a new one – unless your information changes.

 The UK government advise not to book holidays when you have an out of date passport as your passport number will change.
 It takes up to 3-weeks to renew a passport if using their online system.

 New passports being issued are now blue instead of burgundy and no longer feature ‘European Union’ on the front cover.

 Are there restrictions on where I can travel to?